What is an RTD Sensor - Reference Information on Temperature Sensors

 Other Popular Styles of Pt100 Sensor (Pt100, RTD, PRT)

-How does an RTD Sensor work?
+How do RTD Temperature Sensors work?

 The resistance that an electrical conductor exhibits to the flow of an electric current is related to its temperature, essentially because of electron scattering effects and atomic lattice vibrations.
 The basis of this theory is that free electrons travel through the metal as plane waves modified by a function having the periodicity of the crystal lattice.
 The only little snag here is that impurities and what are termed lattice defects can also result in scattering, giving resistance variations.
 Fortunately, this effect is largely temperature-independent, so does not pose too much of a problem.